robo-monk/denote/README.md

-# Ironic Password Manager
+# DENOTE

-A decentralized password manager that uses IPFS
+A decentralized password and notes manager that uses IPFS